 Construction equipment exhaust emissions can contribute to air pollution impacts in the project area.
-Emissions from construction equipment have the potential to impact human health, especially in some sensitive populations including elderly, children and those with impaired respiratory systems.
-Diesel-powered equipment emissions are a source of air pollution during the construction activity.
-Equipment operation generates nitrogen oxides, carbon monoxide and particulate matter.
-As with dust emissions, exhaust emissions generated by construction activities can typically be controlled during construction using Best Management Practices (BMPs).
-Similarly, it is recommended that BMPs be implemented such as idling restrictions, regularly maintaining diesel engines, retiring older vehicles, replacing them with vehicles that meet or exceed the latest USEPA exhaust emission standards and retrofitting engines with exhaust filtration to capture diesel particulate matter.
+Pollutants from construction equipment have the potential to impact human health, especially in some sensitive populations including elderly, children, and those with impaired respiratory systems.
+Diesel-powered equipment emissions are a source of air pollution resulting from construction activity.
+Equipment operation generates nitrogen oxides, carbon monoxide, and particulate matter.
+As with dust emissions, exhaust emissions generated by construction activities can typically be controlled during construction using BMPs.
+Similarly, it is recommended that BMPs be implemented such as idling restrictions, regularly maintaining diesel engines, retiring older vehicles, replacing them with vehicles that meet or exceed the latest USEPA exhaust emission standards, and retrofitting engines with exhaust filtration to capture diesel particulate matter.